PiscesClimate/PiscesClimate/README.md

 - Fleet Transition Simulator (FTS)

 ## About Us
 Pisces Climate Solutions is dedicated to developing tools and resources with the goal of improving climate-related infrastructure.
+Tools released on the Pisces platform are aimed to be user-friendly and accessible to the public.
+Any suggestions or questions should be directed towards the Pisces support team.

 <!--